Our History

 Over the Years…

-The Arkansas Christian Home was born from the shared vision and dedication of James E. Laird, W.T. and Edna Bush, C.B.
-Billingsley, and the Church of Christ in Fort Smith.
-Its humble beginnings trace back to two young girls placed in the care of Jesse Burns.
-As awareness of the mission grew and the need expanded, the home adopted the name Arkansas-Oklahoma Christian Home to reflect its broader reach and impact.
+• The Arkansas Christian Home began with the shared vision of James E. Laird, W.T. and Edna Bush, C.B.
+Billingsley, and the Park Hill Church of Christ in Fort Smith.
+Its earliest beginnings can be traced to May 8, 1926, when two young girls were placed in the care of Jesse Burns.
+As the mission grew and more children needed support, the work expanded beyond the local community to reflect this broader reach and impact.

-In 1941, the Home expanded its reach by acquiring an additional 10 acres of land, sparking thoughtful discussions about the possibility of building school facilities on campus.
-By 1947, the commitment to holistic care was evident—Southern Christian welcomed both a music teacher and a vocational instructor to the staff, enriching the lives of residents through creative expression and practical skill development.
+By 1947, the Home’s commitment to “whole person” care was evident with the addition of both a music teacher and a vocational instructor, enriching the lives of its children through creative and practical skill development.

-With the dedication of volunteers and staff, Southern Christian Home proudly constructed the Olen Ray Fullerton Gymnasium—an enduring symbol of community effort and care.
-During this period, the Home continued to earn recognition for its strong educational programming.
-Among its most celebrated achievements was an “outstanding chorus” led by Lindell Housley, whose direction brought both musical excellence and joy to the lives of the children.
+• In 1965, through the dedication of volunteers and staff, Southern Christian Home proudly constructed the Olen Ray Fullerton Gymnasium—an enduring symbol of community effort and care.
+During this period, the Home also gained recognition for its strong educational programming.
+One of its most celebrated accomplishments was an “outstanding chorus” directed by Lindell Housley, whose leadership brought musical excellence and joy to the children.

-During the 1970s, Southern Christian Home operated for many years as a “wing school” under the Morrilton public school system.
-As the decade progressed, the Home gradually shifted its focus away from direct educational programming.
-This transition marked the beginning of a new residential model—introducing the cottage arrangement and the role of “house parents,” which emphasized a more family-style environment and personalized care for each child.
+• In June 1975, Southern Christian Home operated for many years as a “wing school” under the Morrilton public school system.
+As the decade progressed, the Home gradually shifted away from direct educational programming.
+This transition marked the beginning of a new residential model, introducing the cottage arrangement and personalized care for each child.